matheusfillipe/wcofun.cli/README.md

 ## No results problem

 If you are getting no results for everything you are probably being blocked by cloudflare.
+This problem happens because curl's tls handshake is not the same as a browser's one.
 Here are some solutions for this:

+### 1. Proxy

-1. Install a proxy like `mitmproxy` : `pacman -S mitmproxy` or `brew install mitmproxy` and create a config like:
+ Install a proxy like `mitmproxy` : `pacman -S mitmproxy` or `brew install mitmproxy` and create a config like:

 ```bash
 export CURL_EXTRA_PARAMS="-k --tlsv1 -x http://localhost:8080"